-PCBs, specifically Aroclor-1260 and 1254, were detected in catfish at CRK 16 and CRK 32 in 2022.
-Mercury was detected in catfish at CRK 32 within the historic range of values at this location; the lab reported that mercury was detected in the associated method blank, indicating this result may be biased high.
-Mercury was not detected above the minimum detectable level at any other location in 2022.
+PCBs, specifically Aroclors 1260 and 1254, were detected in catfish at CRK 16 and CRK 32 in 2023.
+There were also low, estimated detections of Aroclor 1248 at CRK 70 and of Aroclor 1260 in catfish collected at CRK 16.
+Mercury was detected in catfish at CRK 16 within the historic range of values at this location; the lab reported that mercury was detected in the associated method blank, indicating this result may be biased high.
+Mercury was not detected above the minimum detectable level at any other location in 2023.
 These results are consistent with the TDEC advisories.
 Detected PCBs, mercury, and radionuclide concentrations are shown in Table 6.7.